azlibdar/react-customs/README.md

 For detailed documentation on each hook, click on the links below.

-- [useDocumentTitle](docs/useDocumentTitle.md) Dynamically update the title of a webpage
+- [useDocumentTitle](docs/useDocumentTitle.md) Dynamically update the title of a webpage.
-- [useFavicon](docs/useFavicon.md) Easily update the favicon of your webpage
+- [useFavicon](docs/useFavicon.md) Easily update the favicon of your webpage.
+- [useDefault](docs/useDefault.md) Ensure a state variable always has a default value.

 <br>